PLACE Summer 2019

 To make this happen, you will be engaged in meaningful, impact-driven, intellectually engaging, and fun activities.
 We believe laugher breaks down barriers, collaborative teamwork develops friendships and respect, and “walking in each other’s shoes” builds understanding.

 Dates: July 8 – July 19, 2019.
-There will also be a three-hour meeting in late June and a three-hour meeting on Sunday, July 7th.
+Student will have the weekend off.
+There will also be a three-hour meeting on June 11th from 5pm-8pm and a three-hour meeting on Sunday, July 7th.
 All meetings are mandatory.

 Times: All day Monday - Friday.
 This immersive exchange program includes four nights in southern Oregon and four nights in Portland.